cecilia-lin/RecipeProject/README.md

 | `'prop_sugar'`          | float64        |

+Our cleaned dataframe ended up with 234429 rows and 27 columns.
+Here are the first 5 rows of our cleaned dataframe for illustration.
 Since there is a lot of columns for the merged dataframe, we selected the columns that are most relevant to our questions for display.
 Scroll right to view more columns.

 | name                                 |     id |   minutes | submitted           |   rating |   average rating |   calories (#) |   sugar (PDV) | is_dessert   |   prop_sugar |
 |:-------------------------------------|-------:|----------:|:--------------------|---------:|-----------------:|---------------:|--------------:|:-------------|-------------:|